AGSA-KSU/vcs-workshop/docs/README.md

 3. [Install Anaconda (for following the live example)](https://www.anaconda.com/products/distribution)

 If you have any isssue with any of this steps before the workshop do not hesistate to contact me: [jperaza@ksu.edu](mailto:jperaza@ksu.edu)
+Don't forget to bring your laptop with the recommended software installed for getting the most from this workshop!